dbrabon/filelink_usage/README.md

 * ⏱️ **Automatic scans on content changes:** Content is scanned on creation and update events so file usage stays in sync immediately.
 For example, when a node or block is saved, the module parses its text and updates file usage right away.
 Hard-coded file links are also removed from tracking when an entity is deleted.
 * 📥 **Responsive to new file uploads:** If content contains a file link before the file exists, the module can register the usage once the file is uploaded.
 A newly uploaded file triggers a check against stored links so that any content referencing that file’s URI will immediately get a usage entry.
 (This works in conjunction with periodic rescans – see **Cron Behavior** below – to catch new files appearing after content was scanned.)
 * 📅 **Drupal Cron integration:** The module can periodically scan content via Cron according to a configurable schedule.
 It will rescan content entities whose last scan time is older than the set interval, ensuring links added long ago are eventually rechecked.
 Cron will also perform a full site scan if no usage records exist (e.g. on first run or after a purge).
-* 💻 **Manual scanning capability:** Provides a Drush command `drush filelink_usage:scan` to run the scanner on demand.
-This can be used to manually trigger a full scan or target specific entity types via the API (for example, to scan all block content programmatically).
+* 💻 **Manual scanning capability:** Provides a Drush command `drush filelink_usage:scan` to run the manager's scan routine on demand.
+This performs the same process used by cron to rescan any entities that need it.
 * 🗑️ **Usage cleanup on deletion:** When content or files are removed, the module cleans up their file usage records so nothing is left hanging.
 Deleting a node automatically removes all file usage entries that module had added for that node.
 Likewise, deleting a file clears any usage records for it that were tracked by this module.
 * 🔄 **Targeted cache invalidation:** The module clears render caches only for the affected entities when file usage changes, rather than a full cache flush.
 For example, when a file’s usage is updated or removed, it invalidates that file’s cache tag (and the content entity’s, if needed) so that usage counts and file lists reflect changes immediately.
 This minimizes cache clearing impact while ensuring accuracy.
 * ⚙️ **Configurable and developer-friendly:** Includes a settings page for configuration and debugging.
 Verbose logging of scanner activity can be enabled to help troubleshoot issues (off by default).
 All functionality is implemented via Drupal services (`filelink_usage.manager`, `filelink_usage.scanner`, etc.) using proper interfaces and dependency injection, making the code maintainable and extensible.
 The module also comes with comprehensive kernel tests covering scans, cron behavior, and edge cases to ensure reliability.